music-encoding/guidelines/_guidelines-v3/12-facsimiles/01-facsimileElements.md

 the same
 content, i.e., the entire writing surface.

-{% include plainExample.html example="examples/facsimiles/facsimiles-sample233.xml" valid="true" version=page.version %}
+{% include mei example="facsimiles/facsimiles-sample233.xml" valid="true" %}
 The preceding markup will provide the basis for most page-turning applications.
 Often, however, it is desirable to focus attention on particular areas of the graphical representation of the surface.
 The {% include link elem="zone" %} element fulfills this
 purpose:

-{% include plainExample.html example="examples/facsimiles/facsimiles-sample234.xml" valid="true" version=page.version %}
+{% include mei example="facsimiles/facsimiles-sample234.xml" valid="true" %}
 The coordinates of each zone *define a space relative to the coordinate space of its parent surface*.
 Note that this is not necessarily the same coordinate space defined by the width and height attributes of the graphic that represents the surface.
 The